-A ll Hubs will collect (non-personal) high level engagement and activity data about their Hub which they share with the network and central team.
+A II Hubs collect (non-personal) high level engagement and activity data about their Hub which they share with the network and central team.
 Each Hub reports annually on the number and types of organisations involved in the Hub, levels of engagement, activity and events.

+Hub activity varies and this section presents examples of different data collection depending on the purpose of each Hub:

+For events, partnership agreements may be needed, and privacy notices will need to reflect this.

+The Lincolnshire and East Midlands Hub has produced a data processing map.

+The SCiP Alliance website features an online events privacy notice.

+Core surveys for activities are being developed.

-- Hub activity varies and this section presents examples of different data collection depending on the purpose of each Hub: - For events, partnership agreements may be needed, and privacy notices will need to reflect this. - The Lincolnshire and East Midlands Hub has produced a data processing map - The SCiP Alliance website features an online events privacy notice. - Hubs share reports documenting major events and activities which the SCiP Alliance central team showcase on the Alliance website.
+Hubs share reports documenting major events and activities which the SCiP Alliance central team showcase on the Alliance website.